An Investment Checklist Example (Why You Should Have A Checklist)

 Moreover, a checklist is not a to-do list.
 It’s almost the opposite: it’s just as much a list of what not to.
-The investment checklist’s main purpose is to reduce risk/uncertainty and make sure you stay within your circle of competence.
+The investment checklist’s main purpose is to reduce risk/uncertainty and ensure you stay within your circle of competence.

 Do you understand the business model?

 Charlie Munger is famous for labeling his investment into boxes named “yes”, “no”, or “too difficult”.
 Most likely, the last box should be used frequently.
 Research shows that only a small fraction of the public companies manage to beat the Treasury bills over their lifetime.
-If you don’t fully understand the business model, why would you invest?
+Why would you invest if you don’t fully understand the business model?

 What are the future earnings?

 The intrinsic value of a company is the discounted future cash flows.
-Your return is thus dependant on how well you can forecast the earnings power of the company.
+Your return is thus dependent on how well you can forecast the company’s earnings power.
 This is not easy.
 How likely are you to estimate the earnings 1-2 decades ahead?

-For example, if you invest in an oil company, the earnings are dependant on the oil price.
+For example, if you invest in an oil company, the earnings are dependent on the oil price.
 Good luck in predicting the oil price!

 Are insiders aligned with outside investors?

-To reduce the agency problem, you better make sure the management’s interests are aligned with you as an outside investor.
+To reduce the agency problem, you better ensure the management’s interests align with you as an outside investor.

 The family businesses outperform because they stand to lose, just like outside investors, if they make unwise decisions.
 Thus, they are more likely to be conservative and prefer to err on the safe side.
 They are less fragile: